qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

   required)`
 * |checkbox| :guilabel:`Copy geometry in WKT representation from attribute table`.
-When using |mActionCopySelected| :sup:`Copy selected rows to clipboard` from the :guilabel:`Attribute table` dialog then this has the result that also the coordinates of points or vertices are copied to the clipboard.
+When using |mActionCopySelected| :sup:`Copy selected rows to clipboard` from the :guilabel:`Attribute table` dialog, this has the result that the coordinates of points or vertices are also copied to the clipboard.
 * :guilabel:`Attribute table behaviour` |selectstring|.
 There are three
-  possibilities: 'Show all features', 'Show selected features' and 'Show features visible on map'
+  possibilities: 'Show all features', 'Show selected features' and 'Show features visible on map'.
 * :guilabel:`Attribute table row cache` |selectnumber|.
 This row cache makes it possible to save the last loaded N attribute rows so that working with the attribute table will be quicker.
 The cache will be deleted when closing the attribute table.
-* :guilabel:`Representation for NULL values` Here you can define a value for data fields containing a NULL value.
+* :guilabel:`Representation for NULL values`.
+Here, you can define a value for data fields containing a NULL value.

 **Data source handling**

 * :guilabel:`Scan for valid items in the browser dock` |selectstring|.
 You can choose between 'Check extension' and 'Check file contents'.
-* :guilabel:`Scan for contents of compresses files (.zip) in browser dock`
+* :guilabel:`Scan for contents of compressed files (.zip) in browser dock`
   |selectstring|.
 'No', 'Basic scan' and 'Full scan' are possible.
 * :guilabel:`Prompt for raster sublayers when opening`.
 Some rasters support sublayers --- they are called subdatasets in GDAL.
-An example is netcdf files
+An example is netCDF files
-  --- if there are many netcdf variables, GDAL sees every variable as a subdataset.
-The option is to control how to deal with sublayers when a file with sublayers is opened.
+  --- if there are many netCDF variables, GDAL sees every variable as a subdataset.
+The option allows you to control how to deal with sublayers when a file with sublayers is opened.
 You have the following choices:

-  * ‘Always’: always ask (if there are existing sublayers)
+  * ‘Always’: Always ask (if there are existing sublayers)
-  * ‘If needed’: ask if layer has no bands, but has sublayers
+  * ‘If needed’: Ask if layer has no bands, but has sublayers
-  * ‘Never’: never prompt, will not load anything
+  * ‘Never’: Never prompt, will not load anything
-  * ‘Load all’: never prompt, but load all sublayers
+  * ‘Load all’: Never prompt, but load all sublayers

 * |checkbox| :guilabel:`Ignore shapefile encoding declaration`.
-If a shapefile has encoding information this will be ignored by |qg|.
+If a shapefile has encoding information, this will be ignored by |qg|.
 * |checkbox| :guilabel:`Add PostGIS layer with double click and select in extended mode`
 * |checkbox| :guilabel:`Add Oracle layers with double click and select in